-There were several changes to the Westside Kodiak Salmon Management Plan (5 AAC 18.362), including the following:
+There were several changes to the Westside Kodiak Salmon Management Plan (WKSMP; 5 AAC 18.362)4 including the following:

-- The Central Section of the Northwest Kodiak District can now be managed between July 6 and August 16 based on pink salmon returning to the major systems of the Northwest Kodiak District or pink salmon returning to the Karluk System.
-Previously, between July 6 and August 16, the Central Section of the Northwest Kodiak District was managed only on pink salmon returning to the major systems of the Northwest Kodiak District. - From June 1 through approximately July 15, the Inner Ayakulik Section can only open if the upper bound of the sockeye salmon escapement goal will be achieved.
+- The Central Section of the Northwest Kodiak District will be managed between August 1 through August 16 based on both pink salmon returning to the major systems of - the Northwest Kodiak District or pink salmon returning to the Karluk system.
+Previously, between July 6 and August 16, the Central Section of the Northwest Kodiak District was managed only on pink salmon returning to the major systems of the Northwest Kodiak District. - From June 1 through approximately July 15, the Inner Ayakulik Section can only open if the upper-bound of the sockeye salmon escapement goal will be achieved.